The city of endless beer and the home of my favourite museum.

-The German museum is the world’s largest science and technology museum and it is so massive, they offer annual and 2-day tickets, as even 2 days is not nearly enough to fully see everything.
-I’ve been three times so far, always with my parents.
-It was visiting it as a child that inspired my decision to go into engineering and I have not looked back since.
-I remember hysterically crying in the massive hall with the boat during my first visit, because the museum was closing and I was not ready to leave yet, it was that good.
-Everyone thought it was hilarious, but I promise you, my world was ending.
-That said, while München does have a lovely old town and much more to offer than just the museum, all of my 2010 photos are of the museum exhibits, because priorities.
+Simply called the German museum, it is the world’s largest science and technology museum and it is so massive, that they offer annual and 2-day tickets, as even 2 days is not nearly enough to really see everything.
+I’ve been four times so far and it was visiting with my parents as a child that inspired my decision to go into engineering and I haven’t looked back since.
+I remember hysterically crying in the massive hall with the boat during my first visit, because the museum was closing and I was not ready to leave yet or even close to understanding everything.
+Everyone thought it was hilarious, but I promise you, my world was definitely ending.

 The best museum ever

-The Deutsches museum features exhibitions on 50 fields of science and technology, covering everything from the textile industry to space exploration, so it is about everything you have ever wanted to know about how things work – they will even tell you how to correctly eat a German sausage.
-There is an oil well spanning across several floors in the lobby, a giant two-mast ship in the basement and plenty of aircrafts.
-It is also being constantly updated with the typical German efficiency, so when I last visited during the summer of 2022, a part of it was closed due to renovations, but it was still well worth the visit.
+The Deutsches museum features exhibitions on 50 different fields of science and technology, covering everything from the textile industry to space exploration, so it is about everything you have ever wanted to know about how things work – they will even tell you how to correctly eat a German sausage.
+There is an oil well spanning across several floors in the lobby, a giant two-mast ship in the basement and plenty of airplanes and space modules.
+The museum is constantly updated with the typical German efficiency, so when I last visited during the summer of 2022, a part of it was closed due to renovations, but it was still well worth the visit.
 Also, it has an amazing gift shop with all sorts of sciency toys and gadgets for reasonable prices – as of my last visit, we now own a magnetic sand hourglass egg timer.